A person’s prior convictions can come back to haunt them.

 Furthermore, defense attorneys might argue that the prior convictions are irrelevant to the current charges, especially if the nature of the past offenses significantly differs from the present accusation.
 They emphasize the principle that the defendant should be tried solely on the evidence related to the crime they are currently charged with, not on their past mistakes or behaviors.
 In cases where a prior conviction is for a similar crime, defense lawyers might contend that the passage of time has rendered this information less relevant or that the defendant’s circumstances have significantly changed.

-In essence, criminal defense attorneys ardently advocate for a fair trial, where the verdict is based solely on the evidence pertinent to the case.
-Their efforts to exclude evidence of prior convictions are a testament to their commitment to justice and protecting their client’s rights, ensuring that each person is judged on the merits of the case before them, not their past.
+In essence, criminal defense attorneys ardently advocate for a fair trial in which the verdict is based solely on the evidence pertinent to the current case.
+Their efforts to exclude evidence of prior convictions are a testament to their commitment to justice and protecting their client’s rights.
+They ensure that each person is judged on the merits of the case before them, not their past.

 Aggressive Criminal Defense Attorney